Registration and Academic Policies

 F grades that are recorded after the grading deadline will not automatically convert to an N; students who wish to request such a change will need to submit a petition for a late grade option change.

-A mark of I/F will not convert to N as part of First Term Forgiveness.
-It will instead convert to an F.
+A mark of I, with a default or later change to F, will not convert to N as part of First Term Forgiveness.

 A student's record (grades, grade option, academic standing) will not be altered under this policy after the end of the following term.
 A student whose grade changes for other reasons (petitions to change grade option, instructor change, etc.) will not have their academic standing recalculated.